ucbrise/mage-scripts/README.md

 ```
 $ ./magebench.py run-lan -t 1 -s os unbounded -p merge_sorted_1048576
 ```
-This will take significantly longer to run because (1) it is running 2 experiments, and (2) the OS scenario takes much longer than the MAGE and Unbounded setups.
+This will take significantly longer to run because (1) it is running 2 experiments, one after the other, and (2) the OS scenario takes much longer than the MAGE and Unbounded setups.
+Note that `magebench.py` allows running multiple scenarios in a single command.

 Finally, run:
 ```